cisco-ie/Pipedown/README.md

 [Name-for-connection]
-destination : ip_address # IP address of where iPerf is running in the data center source : ip_address # IP address of your souce link protocol : protocol # Protocol you want to monitor [IS-IS, BGP] bw_thres : bandwidth # Interger value of Bandwidth in KB that you determine is the minmum value for the link jitter_thres : jitter_threshold # Interger value of Jitter Threshold pkt_loss : packet loss # Interger value of number of packets allowed to lose
+destination : ip_address # IP address of where iPerf is running in the data center source : ip_address # IP address of your souce link protocol : protocol # Protocol you want to monitor [isis, BGP] bw_thres : bandwidth # Interger value of Bandwidth in KB that you determine is the minmum value for the link jitter_thres : jitter_threshold # Interger value of Jitter Threshold pkt_loss : packet loss # Interger value of number of packets allowed to lose